jondyne/ARcore_mobileVRHeadset/README.md

 In our tests we found that for a Samsung S8 "AR FOV" works best at around 38, with "FOV" at around 0.8.
 Fine tuning for your particular device will be needed.

+## Known issues

+There's currently a bug in AR Foundation which prevents videos placed in world space from being played.
+The screen flickers between rendering the AR scene correctly and rendering the video in fullscreen.
+If you have votes left on Unity's bug tracker, [please vote to get this issue fixed](https://issuetracker.unity3d.com/issues/ar-camera-does-not-work-with-video-player-on-arcore) as soon as possible.

 ## Planned features

 * seamless switching between see-through (barrel distorted) and regular AR modes